ARMNTL/project-landing-page/README.md

 }
 ```

-35. Flex the header links, make the bullet points disappear and set a gap.
+35. Flex the `header-links`, make the bullet points disappear and set a gap.

 ```css
 .header-links ul {